centau/ecr/docs/tut/tags.md

 # Tags

-Tags are a special component type that store no value.
+Tags are a special component type that stores no value.

 A tag can be created with: